Home / Blog / Complete Guide to Construction Permit Services: Options, Costs, and Why Choose Software

 • Bundled rates: For multiple simultaneous permits or ongoing relationships

-While expediters can save time, they also add a significant cost line to your budget.
+While expediters can save time, they also add a significant cost to your budget.
 And more importantly, they don’t always provide the necessary transparency needed throughout the permit process.
+Worst case scenario: expediters may not expedite the process at all, becoming just another cost center that needs to be actively managed.

 Pros and cons of permit expediters